roryl/lucee-book/centos_generic.md

 Give permissions to execute the installer
 >chmod 755 lucee-4.5.2.018-pl0-linux-x64-installer.run

-Execute the installer and follow the prompts
+Execute the installer, it will ask you a series of prompts.
+Usually the defaults are sufficient.

 >./lucee-4.5.2.018-pl0-linux-x64-installer.run